han-baj/image_operations_library/README.md

-# image_operations_library
+# Image operations library

-Image operations library
+Here I collect functions for mass image operations such as scraping image files, cropping and padding them to size, converting them to different color spaces, and diff operations.